One pan Jambalaya is classic Creole cuisine. Make it your way for an easy meal everyone will love.

 - The holy trinity of starters, celery, peppers and onions, gets this Cajun dish going.
 With a mix of chicken, sausage and shrimp it's one fantastic dinner.

 - This thick stew of rice, meats, tomatoes and tons of flavor hales from Louisiana, with Spanish and French influence.

-Recipe by Tara Bench.
+Recipe by Tara Teaspoon.
 Photographs by Jason Donnelly.
 Originally published 01/09 in LHJ.